alexhenson/Inventory-Management-System/README.md

 # Inventory-Management-System
-A JavaFX application that implements an inventory management system using a GUI built with FXML files with object-oriented classes and interfaces utilizing the model-view-controller design
+A JavaFX application that implements an inventory management system using a GUI built with FXML files with object-oriented classes and interfaces utilizing the model-view-controller (MVC) design